Rightlight6 Room lighting audit

 Retention

-Uploads should be stored only for the minimum period needed to render results and debug failures.
+Uploads are kept only for the minimum period needed to render results and debug failures.

 Expectation

-Users should understand what is temporary, what is saved, and what is sent to model providers.
+You should be able to see what is temporary, what is saved, and what is sent to model providers.

 What matters here